 Dividend payments are considered Fixed or Determinable Annual or Periodical Income or FDAP (p.25 of IRS Publication 515 2019).
 FDAPs are among the income classes subject to Chapter 3 withholding.

 Chapter 3 withholding is the term for a set of regimes that require withholding taxes for income from US sources.
-Which means that dividends are subject to withholding tax, even if the beneficial owner is a foreign person.
+This means that dividends are subject to withholding tax, even if the beneficial owner is a foreign person.

 So who will collect the withholding tax?
 The IRS requires the withholding agents to withhold taxes (p.3 of IRS Publication 515 2019).